-Here we proposed a dynamic, web-based multifaceted label that combines objective and subjective components in a distinguishable way.
+Here we proposed a dynamic, web-based multi-faceted label that combines objective and subjective components in a distinguishable way.
 These components are:

-- quality: an objective assessment measuring quality, reliability, accessibility, interoperability, etc.

-- acceptance: a subjective assessment scaling user perception, fit-for-usage, and user-related practical aspects.

-- relevance: a combined assessment objectively measuring the match between the entity and somewhat subjective user needs published in a user requirement registry.
+- quality: an objective assessment measuring quality, reliability, accessibility, interoperability, etc. - acceptance: a subjective assessment scaling user perception, fit-for-usage, and user-related practical aspects. - relevance: a combined assessment objectively measuring the match between the entity and somewhat subjective user needs published in a user requirement registry.

-A Quality Measure

-The basis for this facet of a label would be a range of measures which provide an assessment of the quality of the data or information provided by a system, including the meta data.
+A Quality Measure: The basis for this facet of a label would be a range of measures which provide an assessment of the quality of the data or information provided by a system, including the meta data.
 These measures would have to be open for validation by an outside evaluator.
 Designing a label certifying a certain quality is a difficult goal.
-Much of data quality is dependent upon the particular application in a way that is difficult to measure.
+Much of data quality is dependent upon the particular quality, and acceptance of entities, the label concept emerging now recognizes a application in a way that is difficult to measure.
 The one area where it might be possible to measure quality at a quantitative level is the completeness of the documentation or meta data.
 This should, however, not be simply an assessment of how many fields in a standard scheme are completed, but should assess scientific context and fundamental stewardship issues as well.

-Scaling Acceptance Based on Individual Perception

-Subjective assessments by individual users of parameters such as their acceptance, perception of fit-for-usage, and social utility of the entities provide valuable information to other potential users.
+Scaling Acceptance Based on Individual Perception: Subjective assessments by individual users of parameters such as their acceptance, perception of fit-forusage, and social utility of the entities provide valuable information to other potential users.
 A user rating system could be a feasible mechanism for gathering such data on the subjective evaluation of geo-referenced entities.
-The subjective rating of individual users is different in nature from the quantitative scale of the objective quality tool.
-Individually, this facet of a GEO Label could be expressed, for example using a five-star rating system.
+The subjective rating (QA4EO) initiative.
+An important indicator of quality is the level to which prodof individual users is different in nature from the quantitative scale of the objective quality tool.
+Individually, this facet of a GEO Label could be expressed, for example reviewing is of vital importance, also as part of the data citation (McCallum et using a five-star rating system.